-In its early years, Survey scientists worked out of houseboats outfitted with beds^ and stoves which were moored in area lakes.
+In its early years, Survey scientists worked out of houseboats outfitted with beds and stoves which were moored in area lakes.
 In 1939 permanent quarters were built next to Lake Chautauqua.
-That small frame building has been outgrown several times since, and a $100,000 addition was recently finished which quadrupled available space.
+That small frame building has been outgrown several times since, and a $100,000 addition was recently finished that quadrupled available space.
 The new 3,500 square feet provide expanded conference and library space, a computer room, even office space for visiting scientists.

 Havera is called to the telephone.
 A plan to fell 79 trees near Rice Lake has excited local controversy, since the trees are near an eagle roost.
 A meeting is being held that evening to discuss it, and Havera is asked to attend.
 "My kid's got a ball game tonight," he laments.

 Such requests are common.
-Science intersects recreation, wildlife protection, environmental protection, and the expertise of the lab's staff is often in demand.
+Science intersects recreation, wildlife protection, and environmental protection, and the expertise of the lab's staff is often in demand.
 Long-term research gets them involved in short-term controversies.
 "In 1982 there was a big mussel die-off, so mussels became suddenly important, " Havera recalls.
 "Or it might be Save Peoria Lake!'